-- Make sure all equipment required by federal, state and local law is installed and in good operating condition. - Know and respect the rules of the road.
+- Know and respect the rules of the road.
 Read the safety information that is provided by your state or regional traffic authority. - In the United States, read the RIDING TIPS booklet that is provided with this owner's manual.
 Read the MOTORCYCLE HANDBOOK which is made available by your state or regional traffic authority. - Protect your motorcycle against theft.
 Lock the front fork.
 Remove the key when parking your motorcycle.